Chinese Flashcards for HSK & Custom Decks

 HSK 3.0 Flashcards

-Supports the new HSK 3.0 Chinese vocabulary syllabus with flashcards across 9 levels, including the advanced 7-9 band for near-native proficiency.
-Study the exact characters and words required by the new standard with targeted flashcard review.
+Supports HSK 3.0 Chinese vocabulary with flashcards across 9 levels, including the advanced 7-9 band for near-native proficiency.
+Study the exact characters and words required by the 9-level system with targeted flashcard review.

 Chinese Flashcard FAQ

-Common questions about our free Chinese flashcards and spaced repetition learning.
+Common questions about HSK flashcards, custom decks, and spaced repetition learning.

 What is spaced repetition and why is it effective for learning Chinese?